HandBrake/HandBrake-docs/source/docs/en/latest/workflow/adjust-quality.markdown

 ## Using the quality control

-Most of HandBrake's official `Presets` use the x264 video encoder and a constant quality setting between [RF](abbr:Rate Factor) 18 and 24.
-A lower RF number means *higher* quality.
+Most of HandBrake's official `Presets` use the x264 or x265 video encoders with a Constant Rate Factor, sometimes abbreviated CRF or simply RF.
+A lower RF number produces *higher* quality video, and a higher RF number produces *lower* quality video.

-To increase video quality, adjust the quality control toward the right.
-To reduce video quality, adjust the quality control toward the left.
+You can think of the RF control in HandBrake as a quality control.
+To increase video quality, adjust the control toward the right.
+To reduce video quality, adjust the control toward the left.

 <!-- .system-macos -->